 We were warmly greeted by the General Manager and Director of Golf, Mr. Jason Bangild.
 With a history as extensive as Gearhart’s, he graciously agreed to meet with us after our round to talk about the past, present, and future of the golf course.

-The first thing any golfer notices when arriving is the striking cedar-shingled clubhouse, named the Kelly House, which simply put is cool.
-It is well stocked with a wide variety of everything a golfer needs and includes some of our favorite Oregon brands, like Jones Bags and Seamus headcovers.
+The first thing any golfer notices when arriving is the striking cedar-shingled clubhouse.
+Named the Kelly House, simply put is very cool.
+Well stocked with a wide variety of everything a golfer needs, it includes some of our favorite Oregon brands, like Jones Bags and Seamus headcovers.

 After checking in, we hit a few balls into the practice net that is built into the clubhouse (as Jason said, they didn’t build driving ranges back in 1892!), missed a couple of putts on the practice green, and made our way to the first tee.
-Jason met us there and gave us an overview of what to expect on the course in terms of the tee markers, yardage markers, etc. I hit my tee shot a little right, and Menekse hit hers down the left side of the fairway.
+Jason gave us an overview of what to expect on the course in terms of the tee markers, yardage markers, etc. I hit my tee shot a little right, and Menekse hit hers down the left side of the fairway.
 Meanwhile, my brother boringly hit his down the middle (like all day)- and we were off.